The Daughter of Doctor Moreau: Plot

-Major themes
+Themes

 According to D. Harlan Wilson of the Los Angeles Review of Books, The Daughter of Doctor Moreau re-examines the views of H. G. Wells.
 Wilson writes that "looking backward at Wells becomes increasingly difficult given the white male ethos that utterly dominates his oeuvre".
 Many of his novels "see him project Englishness onto the entire world", resulting in a colonization of those fictional worlds.

 Wilson writes that Moreno-Garcia utilizes religion to explore themes of control.
 Moreau often gives sermons in which he tells the hybrids that their pain is a gift.
 This evokes sympathy in the reader.
 By the end of the novel, Carlota rejects the view of God as a vengeful deity and adapts a worldview more compatible with panentheism.

 Wilson also writes that the theme of patriarchy is most exemplified by the subplot involving Carlota's romance with Eduardo.
 Initially, she is naive and feels that she loves Eduardo.
 As she becomes more mature, she realizes that Eduardo sees her "as a doll to carry around".
 When Moreau stops giving Carlota the injections, her animal nature emerges, "which is also a movement from the culture of her father’s estate to a state of primal nature."
 After Moreau's death, she is able to "step into her father's role" and kill Eduardo, becoming the hybrids' savior instead of their tormentor.
 Wilson believes that in feminist science fiction, "culture (especially technological violence) [is] coded as male and nature [is] coded as female."